jueves/CIS1994/codebook.md

 ## Income
 As with population, income comes in ranges, that are replaced with numeric values.
-For the first range, "Under 50.000 ptas", ~~the minimum wage at the poll year is chosen.~~ In the next ranges the middle value of each interval is assigned.
+For all but the higher category, the middle value of each interval is assigned.
-The last range, "Over 1 million ptas" is replaced with 1.250.000, which preserves the 250.000 step between the previous intervals.
+On last range, "Over 1 million ptas" is replaced with 1.250.000, which preserves the 250.000 step between the previous intervals.